Research in the BMS department - by professor

 Bergman Contact Information

-My lab’s research focuses on the identification of behavioral and physiological processes that involve the neurotransmitter histamine, using the fruit fly Drosophila melanogaster as a model system The gene required for histamine synthesis encodes the enzyme, Histidine decarboxylase ( Hdc ).
-We are currently examining the role of the Hdc gene in establishing when and where the neurotransmitter histamine is synthesized in a number of cell types, from cells in the central brain to cells in the accessory gland (male prostate) and beyond.
-We continue to examine what the function of histamine may be regarding central brain function and its consequences on behavior.
-As a result, projects in my lab range from molecular biology projects examining the function of promoter regions of the Hdc gene in transgenic flies to behavioral neuroscience projects.
-Students interested in becoming part of our research group should contact me, as students are accepted anytime.
+My lab’s research focuses on the identification of behavioral and physiological processes that involve the neurotransmitter histamine or its metabolites, using the fruit fly Drosophila melanogaster as a model system The gene required for histamine synthesis encodes the enzyme, Histidine decarboxylase ( Hdc ).
+We are currently examining the role of the Hdc gene in establishing when and where histamine is synthesized in a number of cell types, from cells in the central brain to those in the accessory gland (male prostate gland).
+We continue to examine what the function of histamine (and its metabolites) may be regarding central brain function and its consequences on behavior and reproduction.
+As a result, projects in my lab range from molecular biology projects (currently studying CRISPR-generated mutants that block synthesis of a histamine metabolite) to microscopy-based and behavioral-based projects.
+Students interested in becoming part of our research group should contact me, as students are accepted anytime of the year.

 M. Burg Contact Information

 We are examining a molecule called GAP-43 which is a brain protein that is expressed in a wide variety of species including humans and has been shown to become biochemically altered in the process of learning and memory.
-Specifically, levels of phosphorylated forms of GAP-43 have been shown to increase following a controversial paradigm of learning and memory in several animals including rat, mouse and rabbit.
-We are interested to see if any differences in the profile of GAP-43 are associated with dementing illnesses that severely disrupt memory and learning.
-Since human brain tissue is difficult to obtain, we utilize brain tissue from a genetically altered mouse engineered to resemble Alzheimer’s disease, a human neurodegenerative disorder characterized by profound cognitive impairment.
-Therefore, to test the hypothesis that the profile of phosphorylated isoforms of GAP-43 are changed in the brains of a mouse used to model Alzheimer’s disease, GAP-43 will be examined by 1 and 2 dimensional SDS polyacrylamide gel electrophoresis.
-Isoforms of mouse brain GAP-43 will be detected by immunocytochemistry and silver staining and, further, quantified by computerized densitometry.
-Alterations in quantities of phosphorylated forms of GAP-43 might result from a pathological biochemical processes.
-Revealing molecular defects generates potential targets for the development of possibly more effective drugs to combat dementia.
+Specifically, levels of phosphorylated forms of GAP-43 have been shown to increase following a controversial paradigm of learning and memory in several animals including rat, mouse, monkey, and rabbit.
+We are interested to see if any differences in the profile of GAP-43 are associated with Alzheimer’s disease, a human neurodegenerative disorder characterized by profound cognitive impairment.
+Since human brain tissue is difficult to obtain, we are utilizing primate brain tissue to establish best practice of visualizing GAP-43 isoforms by two dimensional SDS polyacrylamide gel electrophoresis with the goal of eventually testing the hypothesis that the profile of phosphorylated isoforms of GAP-43 are changed in the brains of a human brain affected by severe cognitive impairment (such as Alzheimer’s disease).
+Isoforms of monkey brain GAP-43 will be detected by immunocytochemistry, phospho-specific staining, and, further, quantified by computerized densitometry.
+We believe the phosphorylated isoform of GAP-43 may serve as an indicator of synaptic efficacy and, compared to normal, an alterations in the relative quantity of phosphorylated isoforms of GAP-43 might be associated with a pathological biochemical processes.
+GAP-43 might serve as a potential new biomarker testing efficacy of drugs designed to treat Alzheimer’s disease.

 Capodilupo Contact Information